0xHiteshPatel/appsvcs_integration_iapp/docs/userguide/module4/lab3.rst

 :github_file:`run_tests.py <test/run_tests.py>` script.
 The script can
 be run with the ``--help`` option to obtain more information.

-To run the test framework the following prerequisite steps are required:
+To run the complete test framework the following prerequisite steps are
+required:

 ..
 NOTE::
    The test script currently requires unix-style utilities (scp/ssh).
 Linux